RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 1  PRs from `ci` to `qa` are allowed
 1. PRs from `qa` to `stage` are preferred.
 1. PRs to `stage` require a QE team members approval/sign-off.
-1. PRs to `master` are only allowed from `stage`.
+1. PRs to `main` are only allowed from `stage`.
-1. PRs to `master` branch are considered production ready releases.
+1. PRs to `main` branch are considered production ready releases.
-1. Development or testing PRs opened against master, unless a team agreed exception occurs, will be closed.
+1. Development or testing PRs opened against main, unless a team agreed exception occurs, will be closed.
-1. All PRs to production, master branch, should have a final review, coordination, from Quality Engineering.
+1. All PRs to production, main branch, should have a final review, coordination, from Quality Engineering.

 ```
-   PR fork -> ci <-> qa -> stage -> master
+   PR fork -> ci <-> qa -> stage -> main
 ```

 ### Releases and Tagging
-1. Merging a PR into `master` is considered production ready.
+1. Merging a PR into `main` is considered production ready.
-1. Merging a PR into `master` doesn't require tagging and [CHANGELOG.md](./CHANGELOG.md) updates.
+1. Merging a PR into `main` doesn't require tagging and [CHANGELOG.md](./CHANGELOG.md) updates.
-1. Running `$ yarn release` after commits are merged into `master` generates the release commit and [CHANGELOG.md](./CHANGELOG.md).
+1. Running `$ yarn release` after commits are merged into `main` generates the release commit and [CHANGELOG.md](./CHANGELOG.md).
 You may need to update/pull tags prior to running this command.
-This commit should be pushed towards `master`.
+This commit should be pushed towards `main`.
 This release commit is currently used as a purposeful block and may be automated in the future.
 [The commit message is recognized in the release script](./.travis/custom_release.sh#L41).
 This commit format controls when files are pushed towards production stable, and gives development a fallback when something goes wrong.
 1. Tagging and `CHANGELOG.md` updates should be coordinated against a consistent release cycle, and can take place at an independent time.
 1. Tagging should make use of semver.
 1. Manipulating tags against commits directly should be avoided in favor of a semantic version increment, iteration.